Foal Training

 Yearlings will be used to living outside in a group pasture situation where they can frolic and be horses.
 They will continue regular handling, practice more trailer loading and unloading, and will additionally have been taught how to tie.
 They may also do some showing in hand.

-Two year olds will be started lightly at the end of their 2yr old year, learning to longe, accept tack, stand while being mounted, and to be ridden in the walk, trot and canter under saddle in the indoor and outdoor arenas, for about a month total before they are turned out again to further grow and develop.
+Three year olds will be started lightly at the start of their 3yr old year, learning to longe, accept tack, stand while being mounted, and to be ridden in the walk, trot and canter under saddle in the indoor and outdoor arenas.

-3 to 4 year olds: Depending upon their individual rates of physical and emotional maturity, the youngsters will be brought in to review their previous under saddle lessons and to begin getting in shape to start progressing towards their future under saddle careers.
+3 to 4 year olds: Depending upon their individual rates of physical and emotional maturity, the youngsters may be turned back out to further develop.
+When they mature, they will be brought in to review their previous under saddle lessons and to begin getting in shape to start progressing towards their future under saddle careers.
 They will be taught to go through a jump chute.
 They will be worked 2-3 times a week lightly, and may be shown some under saddle in before finding their new homes.